 While these definitions are helpful, it can be even more enlightening to see where hupotassō appears in the New Testament.
 There are over three dozen such occurrences.
 Seeing how a word is used helps to clarify its meaning.
 I have listed several of the verses below.
 We will see that the concept of submission is not isolated to marriage.
 It appears in the New Testament between two entities in many different relationships including:

-We will also see that each relationship involves one party that submits to the authority of the other or is considered under the other in some way.
+We will also see that each relationship involves an entity that has authority over another or an entity that is considered under another in some way.
 While the submission and authority in the relationships in the following verses are not exactly the same as they are in marriage, we can learn from studying them.

 Hupotassō Verses Not Relating to Marriage